Rooney Massara: Rowing career

-Massara was part of the winning eights crew, rowing for a Tideway Scullers and Leander composite, at the inaugural 1972 National Rowing Championships.
+Massara was part of the winning crew, rowing for a Tideway Scullers and Leander composite, at the inaugural 1972 National Rowing Championships.
 Massara was then selected to represent Great Britain at the 1972 Olympics, replacing Dick Findlay in the men's coxed four event.
-The crew finished in tenth place after being knocked out in the semi finals.
+The crew finished in tenth place after being knocked out in the semi-finals.

 He was a member of winning crew in the Wyfold Challenge Cup (1967) and Grand Challenge Cup (1971) at the Henley Royal Regatta.
 He was in the winning Tideway Scullers crew in the Head of the River Race for eights, on three occasions.
-He was also runner up in the Wingfield Sculls in 1968.
-Massara represented Great Britain from 1969 until 1972 and was captain of the Tideway Scullers from 1969 until 1972.
-He became a selector for the British Rowing team from 1973 until 1976 (Chairman in 1976).
+He was also runner up in the Wingfield Sculls, British Amateur Sculling Championships in 1968.
+Massara represented Great Britain from 1969 until 1972 and was captain of the Scullers from 1969 until 1972.
+He became a Selector for the British Rowing team from 1973 until 1976 (Chairman in 1976).